WrobotGames/Jungle-Demo-Setup/README.md

 license (CC BY 4.0 International): https://creativecommons.org/licenses/by/4.0/```

 ## Other files
-All other have been made by WrobotGames and can be used under the CC BY 4.0 license.
+All other have been made by WrobotGames and can be used under the MIT license.
 Code or design ideas can be used freely